peterjunpark/crosswordfish/README.md

     - [x] Support for American-style crossword clues
     - [ ] Support for cryptic (British-style) crossword clues
 - [x] Add keyboard controls
-- [ ] Add ability to save and share crosswords
+- [ ] Add ability to save, share, download, and print crosswords
 - [ ] Add crossword creation and publishing

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+This project will likely not be updated.
+I intend to rebuild Crosswordfish using the lessons learned here.

-Don't forget to give the project a star!
-Thanks again!
+Feel free to fork the project for your own purposes.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License